Brand equity is one of those concepts that’ thrown around quite a lot, but not always understood.

 Brand equity is a measurement of the value of a brand as determined by things like loyalty, awareness, associations, and perceived quality.

-Brand equity is not the same as brand value, the financial worth of a brand.
+When thinking about a brand equity definition, it’s important to remember that brand equity is not the same as brand value, the financial worth of a brand.
 The two are closely related, but positive brand value doesn’t automatically result in positive brand equity, for example.

 The concept of brand equity was first put forth by the renowned brand strategy expert David Aaker in the 1980s.
 The idea changed the game for branding and marketing specialists, moving their disciplines from the realm of tactics to that of executive-level strategy.

-Aaker’s seminal definition of brand equity is as follows:
+Aaker’s seminal definition is as follows:

 “Brand equity is a set of brand assets and liabilities linked to a brand name and symbol, which add to or subtract from the value provided by a product or service.”